aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

 Specifies the version of the calculation engine used to calculate values in the workbook.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use FormulaSettings.CalculationId.
 This property will be removed 12 months later since February 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 java.lang.String